colin-gourlay/sundown-sessions/src/content/releases/b/buffalo-springfield/buffalo-springfield-again/index.md

 ---
 ## About

-Buffalo Springfield Again is the second studio album by Canadian-American folk rock band Buffalo Springfield, released on Atco Records in 1967.
-It is considered their finest work, showcasing the diverse songwriting talents of Neil Young, Stephen Stills, and Richie Furay across a collection of psychedelic folk rock, country rock, and orchestrated pop.
+*Buffalo Springfield Again* is considered their finest work, showcasing the diverse songwriting talents of Neil Young, Stephen Stills, and Richie Furay across a collection of psychedelic folk rock, country rock, and orchestrated pop.